geckl/EZDSP/docs/index.md

 This is where you will write your DSP code.
 This code exists within a loop, meaning that it will be executed iteratively for each incoming sample of audio.

 The DSP Code Editor is powered by the SOUL language, and as such all SOUL functions and operators can be accessed from within the "soul::" namespace.
-More info on the SOUL language syntax can be found here: https://github.com/soul-lang/SOUL/blob/master/docs/SOUL_Language.md#array-types
+More info on the SOUL language syntax can be found here: [SOUL Documentation](https://github.com/soul-lang/SOUL/blob/master/docs/SOUL_Language.md)

 While variables can be declared from within the DSP Code Editor, it's important to remember that this code is executed iteratively, meaning that any variables declared from the DSP Code Editor will be reset to their initial value for each sample processed.